 Dear Huber Heights Voter:

-Voters will be asked to consider a lot of issues in the upcoming election.
+Voters will be asked to consider various issues in the upcoming election.
 It is difficult to have all the information you need to make an informed decision.
-The City of Huber Heights has six ballot issues for eight City Charter amendments for voters to consider this November.
+The City of Huber Heights has eight (8) ballot issues for City Charter amendments for voters to consider at the May 2, 2017 special election.
 Simply put, a City Charter is somewhat like a constitution; it establishes a form of government and creates basic rules about how the government should operate.
-Huber Heights’ City Charter had not been reviewed until 2016 nor has it been amended since it became effective in 1984.
-This year, the City Council appointed nine interested voters to serve on a Charter Review Commission to review the City Charter and recommend any changes needed to City Council.
-The Charter Review Commission unanimously approved and recommended to City Council the following City Charter amendments.
-The Huber Heights Charter Review Commission provided several recommended changes to be considered for amendments to the City Charter.
-These recommended changes have been approved by the Huber Heights City Council to be placed on the November 8, 2016 for approval by the electorate.
+In 2016, the City Council appointed nine interested voters to serve on a Charter Review Commission to review the City Charter and recommend any changes needed to City Council.
+The Charter Review Commission approved and recommended these City Charter amendments to City Council.
+The Huber Heights City Council then reviewed the recommendations for these eight (8) ballot issues for City Charter amendments from the Charter Review Commission and approved the submission of these eight (8) ballot issues to the voters for consideration of approval.

-As background, the Huber Heights City Council appointed a Charter Review Commission in 2016 to conduct a full and comprehensive review of the City Charter.
+The Huber Heights City Council appointed a Charter Review Commission in 2016 to conduct a full and comprehensive review of the City Charter.
 During this review process, the Charter Review Commission considered suggestions made by residents of Huber Heights, commission members, the Law Director, City Staff, City Council, and also referenced the City Charters of over at least 20 area cities.
 Following months of extensive research, review, and discussion, the Charter Review Commission provided very detailed recommendations for amendments to the City Charter.
 These recommendations updated and clarified language in the City Charter and provided for the improvement of City operations in practices and processes.
-Before placing the proposed City Charter amendments on the November ballot by a unanimous vote, City Council carefully considered the recommendations made by the Charter Review Commission.
+Before placing the proposed City Charter amendments on the May 2, 2017 ballot, City Council carefully considered the recommendations made by the Charter Review Commission.
 The complete text of the proposed amendments follows for your review.

 Although there is no substitute for reading the entire document, a few points should be emphasized:

-Having a strong, progressive City Charter is especially important to the City and for the future.
+Having a strong, progressive City Charter is very important for the future of the City.
 Please take the time to review the proposed changes and thank you for giving your attention to this important issue.

 Text Search and Sound Search – City Council Meeting Videos